Foreign aid is one the largest sources of foreign exchange. There are five different types of foreign aid programs.

 Uses of Foreign Aid

-Foreign aid may be given as a signal of diplomatic approval, or to strengthen a military ally, to reward a government for behavior desired by the donor, to extend the donor’s cultural influence, to provide infrastructure needed by the donor for resource extraction from the recipient country, or to gain other kinds of commercial access.
+Foreign aid may be given as a signal of diplomatic approval, or to strengthen a military ally.
+Other reasons to give foreign aid include to reward a government for behavior desired by the donor, to extend the donor’s cultural influence, to provide the infrastructure needed by the donor for resource extraction from the recipient country, or to gain other kinds of commercial access.

-US Aid may often times buy assistance for American citizens in that nation, alter the course of government laws or something similar in a way that benefits US interests.
+US Aid may often time buy assistance for American citizens in that nation, alter the course of government laws or something similar in a way that benefits US interests.

 In the case of Peru back in the 1990’s, Peru conspicuously changed its policies of not allowing religious missionaries in the country or even jailing them upon arrival.
 After a promise of aid to bail out the Peso, suddenly Mormons and other groups had access to the nation without harassment.